 Hard token management refers to managing the complete lifecycle of an organisation’s Smartcards and/or USB tokens.
 Jellyfish communicates with these tokens through its single pane of glass interface.

 Soft certificates are stored in a standard registry or file system location on the user’s computer.
 Then PKI key pairs are generated on the Certificate Authority server end.

-Enterprise grade password management is integrated in Jellyfish, through providing secure password protection based on user access rights.
+Jellyfish creates an environment where enterprise-grade password management can be integrated, providing secure password protection based on user access rights.

 Jellyfish provides a mechanism for logging on to a network or service using a unique password which can only be used once.

 A Certificate Signing request is encoded text that is given to a Certificate Authority when applying for an SSL Certificate.
 It contains the public key that will be included in the certificate and generates the private key.

 Jellyfish automates certificate renewal for in-use certificates approaching expiry, which prevents outages.
 No user interaction is required for the fully automatic certificate renewal to occur.

 Jellyfish issues Certificate Revocation Lists (CRLs) and makes CRLs available to view for ease regarding auditing and compliance.

 Jellyfish enables users to view pending role approvals, this is useful for users within approval positions, where they may be expected to approve role, group, and other attribute changes to users.